aces/Loris-MRI/README.md

   If the imaging install script reports errors in creating directories (due to /data/ mount permissions), manually execute mkdir/chmod/chown commands starting at [imaging_install.sh:L90](https://github.com/aces/Loris-MRI/blob/16.0-dev/imaging_install.sh#L90)

-  Note: The installer will allow Apache to write to the /data/ directories by adding user lorisadmin to the Apache linux group, and setting Apache group ownership of certain /data/ subdirectories.
+  Note: The installer will allow Apache to write to the /data/ directories by adding user lorisadmin to the Apache linux group, and setting Apache group ownership of /data/$PROJ subdirectories.
   To help ensure Apache-writability, verify that your environment file contains the following line:
     ```bash
     umask 0002